Door hardware and low-voltage wiring for Santa Clara and Bay Area properties.

 Openings

-Doors, frames, locks, latches, hinges, closers, panic hardware coordination, existing hardware, and opening behavior
+Doors, frames, locks, latches, hinges, closers, panic hardware coordination, existing hardware, latch alignment, and opening behavior

 02